 We raised a concern around ethical clothing.
 Read more here. http://thefriend.org/article/clothing-time-to-act/

-This Meeting felt called to make a public statement May 2012 to respond to press reports implying all faith groups in the Borough oppose same sex marriage.
+This Meeting felt called to make a public statement in May 2012 to respond to press reports implying all faith groups in the Borough oppose same sex marriage.
 We support it.